coderarjob/kpdfsync/README.md

 #### For fixing feature to work, you require the following:
 * Linux: poppler-utils
 * Windows: poppler-utils is included with the release.

+**Note:** This is a new feature, which can resolve few of the PDF errors, but not all.
+New fixes will be added later on.

 ## 3rd-party License